- November 7, 2016

 Imagine having to go to the hospital for a treatable disease, but being denied access to your home once you were better.
 Situations like this are happening to nursing home residents nationwide — even though most denials of readmittance violate the federal Nursing Home Reform Act.
 Without enforcement by the state departments that oversee Medicaid disbursement or nursing home regulation, many patients are left in limbo.
 Some residents have even won readmission hearings, but the nursing homes refuse to comply and are not disciplined for those refusals.

 The residents who are most likely to be denied readmission are Medicaid beneficiaries with behavioral or advanced medical problems.
 Requiring more care for less money makes these undesirable individuals prime targets for eviction.
+If you or a loved one have experienced such issues, consider consulting a Medical malpractice lawyer to explore your legal options.
 Colloquially referred to as “patient dumping,” the practice made headlines last year when a citizens group filed a lawsuit against the state of California for its failure to address the issue.

 The circumstances under which a resident can be discharged or transferred are limited, and there are advance notice requirements.
 Furthermore, the nursing home must prepare a written discharge plan.
 Appeals that are filed soon after receiving the notice may mean that the resident can stay in the facility until a hearing is held.
 Regardless, an appeal can be filed within 60 days of receipt even if the resident has moved.